Academic Operational Policies

-4. Academic employees will notify their Manager and School Office Coordinator at the earliest opportunity if he/she is unable to meet his/her assigned classes.
+3.5.4 Academic employees will notify their Manager and School Office Coordinator at the earliest opportunity if they are unable to meet their assigned classes.
 If possible, the faculty will provide appropriate instructions to be given to their classes to be carried out during their absence.

 3.5.5 Academic employees will abide by all copyright laws.
 The College is not responsible for providing assistance or protection to faculty should charges from the violation of copyright law occur.

 Ontario Human Rights Code